dhcryan/dg_selfstudy/README.md

-# ICLR'23 ManyDG Paper
+# 2023-1 자기주도연구
 - ManyDG: Many-domain Generalization for Healthcare Applications
-- Data, Processing Scripts, Baselines and Model Codes
+- Signal data analysis based on domain generalization

 > 15-minute explanation video is provided in [YouTube]